-The ridge loop can be hiked within a day, but you can also stay at the Greenleaf Hut if you want to experience the AMC’s famous full-service huts and spend the night.
+The ridge loop can be hiked within a day, but you can also stay at the Greenleaf Hut if you want to experience the Appalachian Mountain Club’s famous full-service huts and spend the night.
 Just make sure to check the huts availability and book your stay.
 Also, although the trail is dog-friendly, the huts are not.
 So, leave your pooch at home.

 You must carry in and carry out all trash and recycling.
 Please remember to stay on the trail and leave no trace.
 The alpine flora and fauna are very fragile.
 Staying on the trail will prevent damage to this delicate environment.

 Best Time to Hike the Franconia Ridge Loop

 Although you can do the hike any time of the year, the best time to hike the Franconia Ridge Loop is from late May to September.
 You’ll have warmer temperatures and a better chance of clear skies during these months.
 Go mid-week to avoid the crowds and start hiking early on — this is easily a 7-10 hour hike and you don’t want to risk losing daylight.
 Since it is a very weather-dependent area, conditions can change drastically and instantly.
 Be prepared for all types of weather before heading out and be sure to pack a rain jacket, warm layers, and a headlamp in case you end up hiking in the dark.

 How to Get to The Franconia Ridge Loop Trailhead

 The entirety of Franconia Notch State Park is easily accessible by Route 93 North and South, a highway that runs between the two mountain passes of Kinsman and Franconia Range.
 No matter which direction you are coming from, it’s a really scenic drive to the trailhead, with mountain ranges flanking you on both sides as you cruise along.

-To get to there, park at the Lafayette Place parking area where you will see a well-marked trailhead on the east side of the road.
+To get there, park at the Lafayette Place parking area where you will see a well-marked trailhead on the east side of the road.
 This is a popular trail so you won’t be able to miss the many cars and hikers who are most likely to be here, too.